ch359/bank_tech_test/readme.md

 # Bank tech test

+## Summary

+Bank app with basic deposit, withdrawal and statement printing functionality.

+### Instructions for use

+- The app is designed to be run from a REPL like `irb`.
+Please install this locally, alongside `ruby` and the `bundle` gem.
+- Clone the repository and execute `bundle install` in the project root to install dependencies.
+- Tests can be run by executing `rspec` in the project root.
+- Lint the project by executing `rubocop` in the project root.
+- Coverage is provided by `simplecov` and can be found in `coverage/index.html` after running `rspec`.

+### Approach

+- App has been TDDd, starting with feature tests `spec/bank_feature_spec.rb` and supplemented by unit tests when needed (`spec/*_spec.rb`).
+- Periodic refactorings to move functionality out into separate classes.

+### Structure

+- `Bank`: Interacts with the user.
+Allows the user to initiate deposits, withdrawals and print a statement of transactions (delegated).
+- `Printer`: Constructs a correctly formatted statement and `puts`'s it to the terminal.
+- `Transaction`: Contains the key data for a transaction (date, amount, balance)

+### Assumptions

+### Points I'd like specific feedback on

+- The decision to create a transaction class.
+Since it's merely a 'repository' for some instance variables, I had resisted the urge to create this to avoid premature optimisation when using a class doesn't add any functionality.
+    - I went with a transaction class because the self feedback form implied it was the right option, but I'm not convinced.
+Up to this point, the `@transactions` array in `Bank` simply contained a list of hashes, with `amount, date and balance` keys.
+    - Would be very interested in your thoughts.
+- The decision to use 'real' dates rather than strings
+    - It felt a bit bad to leave things as strings even though not in the requirements to do anything other than present the string.
+    Your thoughts?
+- The testing of private methods
+    - I still find the distinction between feature and unit tests unclear in my head.
+    - I've clearly primarily feature tested here, but e.g. my Printer class only has a single unit test.
+    - This is because only one method is a public one, and I understand it's best practice to only test the public interface of a class.
+    - Can I check you agree with this approach?
+What about in my review etc. - is it ok to skip testing private methods under 'exam' conditions or will I be risking a "he is not TDDing" comment?

+Include a screenshot of your running app?

+## Instructions

 Today, you'll practice doing a tech test.

 For most tech tests, you'll essentially have unlimited time.
 This practice session is about producing the best code you can when there is a minimal time pressure.